Choosing a new vendor is always tricky.

 - Related article: Should I translate our blog articles?

-At this point, we could also go on about why the best translation company might be us.
+At this point, we could also go on about why the best translation company might be us, particularly if you’re looking for media or technical translation services.

 But hey, include us among your three test providers and I’ll let you decide that 🙂

-It was great to know my writing was in his hands and I trusted him completely.
+It was great to know my writing was in his hands, I trusted him completely.
 A pleasure to work with!

-It’s great to have someone who always delivers on time.
+It’s great to have someone who delivers on time.
 More often than not, ahead of schedule.